An inside story about how one pharma company used content marketing to reach GPs at very low cost.

 While this was a no brainer for us as we offer CPD-accredited education modules to our readers every day, surprisingly, this became a powerful part of the campaign.

 Doctors participating in the clinical audit on travel vaccines collected and assessed their own patient data to adjust treatment decisions.
-After reviewing these findings our team then extrapolated this data and created an overview in the form of an infographic, we then distributed this through our EDMs to amplify the campaign.
+After reviewing these findings our team then extrapolated this data and created an overview in the form of an infographic and then distributed this through our mastheads’ EDMs to amplify the campaign.
 Uptake in the module jumped 109% on the back of that single piece of content – a powerful outcome for GSK.

 How did you drive traffic to the content?